 For a lot of my early life I was employed in the Engineering Arena as a design draftsman in New Zealand, the United Kingdom and here in Australia

-I was called to become a psychotherapist seven years ago.
+I was called to become a psychotherapist eight years ago.
 In a sense, becoming a psychotherapist legitimised who I felt I had always been.
 My own journey of awakening, which started in my teens and continues to this day, revealed genuine qualities of caring and concern for others and skills that can catalyse another’s growth and awakening.
 It became obvious to me that expressing these skills and qualities as a vocation was my purpose, not what I had been doing before.
 This led me to a postgraduate level qualification in 'Counselling and Psychotherapy' and to my private practice.

 I receive referrals from within the family law system and on occasion report to the family law courts assisting on matters under their jurisdiction.
-I have developed a Men's Behavioural Change program that is individualized to the client's circumstances offering maximum opportunity for long term change.
+I have developed a Men's Behavioural Change program that is individualised to the client's circumstances offering maximum opportunity for long term change.

-I offer extensive experience in men's work.
+I have extensive experience in men's work.
 I have been guiding men of various ages from many contrasting walks of life, differing races and sexual orientation, with their own unique life histories, towards a deeper sense of self-awareness, purpose and connectedness with a grounding in the mature masculine.

 I help men and women, and children on occasion, reclaim and re-experience their depths.
 It is a beautiful, empowering experience.